bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module4-software-testing-documentation-and-licensing/guided-project.md

 ## Decorators

 Decorators wrap a function to modify its behavior.
 They always start with the `@` symbol and are used right before a function.
-They will modify the behavior of the function that comes directly after the `@decorator` statement
+They will modify the behavior of the function that comes directly after the `@decorator` statement.

+Decorators and higher-order functions are fundamental concepts in Python that provide powerful ways to enhance and manipulate code.
+Decorators allow you to modify the behavior of functions or classes without altering their source code, while higher-order functions treat functions as first-class objects, enabling you to pass them as arguments or return them as results.
+Together, decorators and higher-order functions offer a concise and flexible approach to extending functionality and writing reusable code.

 ### Functions as first class objects in Python